berensp/berensp.github.io/pages/apologia.md

 	- ***Sed contra:*** It can be convincingly argued theologically (perhaps best with the Book of Job): are you equipped to understand God's purposes?
 - **Divine Hiddenness.** If God exists and desires a relationship with humans, He would make His existence more evident and accessible to everyone.
 The uneven distribution of religious experience and belief (seemingly based on cultural and familial context) suggests natural rather than supernatural causes, and seems to contradict the existence of an all-loving, omnipotent deity.
 	- ***Sed contra:*** The x factor here is free will, necessary for *agape*.
 - **Faith vs. Reason / Faith vs. Science.** This one is ubiquitous and cited nowadays as a top reason—if not *the* top reason—for disaffiliation.
 	- ***Sed contra:*** It surprises me somewhat that people find it so compelling since a) it's a falsely-aporetic conflict, and b) looking to the scientific method to prove or disprove the existence of God is self-refuting.
-- **Argument from Religious Diversity** - The vast array of incompatible religious claims globally suggests religious beliefs are culturally determined rather than divinely revealed. **Geographic/Cultural Hypothesis of Religious Adherence.** The "born into it" principle (e.g., if you're born in Saudi Arabia, you're statistically unlikely to become Christian).
+- **Geographic/Cultural Hypothesis of Religious Adherence.** The "born into it" principle (e.g., if you're born in Saudi Arabia, you're statistically unlikely to become Christian).
 Of course this is less true today than it was years ago (in our globalizing, secularizing world).
 	- ***Sed contra:*** Trotted out frequently, because, well, people find it gripping, but ultimately, this is classic genetic fallacy.
 - **Occam's Razor.** Natural explanations for the universe, life, consciousness, and morality don't require positing supernatural entities, making theism an unnecessary hypothesis.
 	- ***Sed contra:*** But they do.